-Alyssa Rust is a junior concentrating in neuroscience.
+Alyssa Rust is a senior concentrating in neuroscience.
 She has been tutoring chemistry and neuroscience courses since Fall 2018.
 Outside of tutoring, Alyssa is involved with the Meiklejohn Peer Advising program, plays flute in the Brown University Wind Symphony, volunteers at Hasbro Children’s Hospital, and works in a lab studying neural development.
 She expects to graduate in May 2021 with a Sc.B. in neuroscience and plans to attend medical school afterwards.

-Eric Solomon is a junior double concentrating in Applied Mathematics-Economics and Education Studies.
+Eric Solomon is a senior double concentrating in Applied Mathematics-Economics and Education Studies.
 He has been tutoring applied math since his sophomore year.
 Outside of group tutoring, he is a TA for Principles of Economics and has done research for the Annenberg Institute in the education department.
 He also spends his time tutoring online and assisting online math classrooms.
 He expects to graduate in May 2021 with a Sc.B. in applied math-economics and a focus in education.

-Carrie Zhuang is a junior concentrating in Applied Mathematics with Computer Science.
+Carrie Zhuang is a senior concentrating in Applied Mathematics with Computer Science.
 She has been tutoring mathematics courses since sophomore year, and she really enjoys being a part of the tutoring program.
 Outside of her time as a tutor, she is also involved with Chinese Students and Scholars Association.
 She loves drawing, watching anime, and doing yoga in her free time.
 She expects to graduate with an Sc.B. in Applied Math-Computer Science in May of 2021 and continue her education afterwards.